Northwest Naturals Dog Food receives the Advisor’s top rating of 5 stars.

 The third ingredient includes chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The fourth ingredient is chicken gizzard.
-The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists in grinding up a consumed food.
+The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists in grinding up consumed food.
 This item is considered a canine dietary delicacy.

 Next is a series of nutrient-rich fruits and vegetables…

 The ninth ingredient includes whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 The tenth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.